pujyam/simian/README.md

 =================================================================================

-### Simian Process Oriented Conservative Parallel Discrete Event Simulator from LANL
+### Simian Just In Time Compiled Process Oriented Conservative Parallel Discrete Event Simulator from LANL
 =================================================================================

 Nandakishore Santhi (nsanthi at lanl dot gov)

+Simian is a JIT compiled Process and Event Oriented Parallel Discrete Event Simulator with implementations in Lua(jit), Python(PyPy) and Javascript.
+Simian rivals other leading PDES engines written in compiled languages in terms of bothe event-rate speeds as well as the strength of its simple, yet powerful features.

-Simian contains the Lua implementation and it needs luajit-2.1.
+SimianLua contains the Lua implementation and it needs luajit-2.1.
 SimianPie contains the Python implementation, which needs Python 2.7.x with greenlets (optional) or Pypy 2.4.x.
 MPICH 3.1.4 or OpenMPI 1.6.x are optionally needed if using MPI.
+SimianJS contains the Javascript implementation.

+In general the execution speeds are in the following order for various language implementations (Fastest to Slowest):

+    SimianLua with Luajit-2.1
+    SimianJS with included modified MasalaChai interpreter
+    Other leading PDES simulators in C++ or C SimianLua with Lua-5.1
+    SimianPie with PyPy-2.x
+    SimianPie with CPython-3.x
+    SimianPie with PyPy-3.x
+    SimianPie with CPython-2.x
+    ...

+See Docs for API documentation (Somewhat dated, but still useable.
+Will be updated soon!).
-See Docs for API documentation.
-Example.Lua has examples of Simian (Lua) usage.
-Example.Py has examples of SimianPie usage.
+SimianLua/Examples has examples of Simian (Lua) usage.
+SimianPie/Examples has examples of SimianPie usage.
+SimianJS/Examples has examples of SimianPie usage.
+Below examples for SimianLua usage, but SimianPie and SimianJS usage are similar.

 ## If not using MPI:
     Set useMPI flag to false when initializing the Simian PDES Engine